Gautier d'Espinal

 Gautier d'Espinal (also d'Epinal, d’Épinal or d'Espinau) (active before 1231).

-Grove states that while details of his life are lacking, some documents of the time mention a Gautier d'Espinal active between 1232 and 1272, but it is uncertain if this is the trouvère, as some of the songs attributed to him suggest an earlier date.
-Most likely Gautier was one of the seigneurs of the city of Epinal.
-However, Robert Lug's more recent (2007) study of the Saint-Germain-des-Prés chansonnier (Trouvère MS U) shows that Gautier is not the person in the mentions cited by Grove, but was in fact a cleric, a nephew of the bishop of Metz.
-As Gautier's songs are contained in the oldest part of Trouvère MS U, they must have been composed before 1231–32.
+Grove states that while details of his life are lacking, some documents of the time mention a Gautier d'Espinal active between 1232 and 1272, but it is uncertain if this is the trouvère.
+As some of Gautier's songs are contained in the oldest part of Trouvère MS U, they must have been composed before 1231–32.
+Grove assumes Gautier was one of the seigneurs of the city of Epinal.

-His work was popular and widely distributed, with some of his compositions appearing in over a dozen separate source documents.
-Grove lists fourteen songs with reliable attribution to Gautier, eleven of them with extant melodies.
-The list below relies instead on Spanke's revision of Raynaud's catalogue, and gives greater detail than Grove.
-The total listing below gives 21 songs, 13 with surviving melodies, plus a further four songs, all with surviving melodies, of which three are probably by other trouvères.